FREE Case Evaluation

 A Maryland Gun Lawyer Can Help

 An experienced Maryland gun lawyer can examine every specific detail of your case and utilize every available legal resource in order to build a strong case in your defense.
-Mr. Tayter is experienced in representing individuals faced with a variety of criminal offenses, and he draws on such experience to achieve the best possible results for his clients.
+The Maryland Criminal Defense Group is experienced in representing individuals faced with a variety of criminal offenses, and they draw on such experience to achieve the best possible results for clients.
 Although this defense won’t necessarily allow you to escape conviction depending on the facts and circumstances of your case, it will maximize your chances of experiencing a favorable outcome in court and receiving the most lenient sentencing and penalties possible.

 - Misdemeanor Handgun Possession Crimes in Maryland